rohrerj/scion/doc/dev/design/FABRID.rst

 - Supported indices
     Maps a connection pair consisting of two connection points to a list of policy indices.
     The map indicates the policy indices (one or multiple) supported on each interface pair.
-    A connection point is either an interface, an IP range, or wildcard.
+    A connection point is either an interface, an IP range, or a wildcard.
-    For all intermediary hops interface to interface connection points will be used whereas interface to IP range is used for the last hop.
+    For all intermediary hops interface to interface connection points will be used, whereas interface to IP range is used for the last hop.

     .. code-block:: go